Information Security Definition of Terms

 Data Breach: Unauthorized access, acquisition, use or disclosure of Restricted Data.
 Data breach notifications are subject to regulatory requirements following a privacy investigation and risk assessment.

 Data Center: A dedicated facility in which multiple computer servers, network or telecommunications equipment are placed and operated.
 Data Centers have special purpose environmental, electrical, network and physical designs optimized for computing equipment.

 Incident: An event, whether electronic, physical or social that adversely impacts the confidentiality, integrity or availability of University of Florida data or information systems; or a real or suspected action, inconsistent with University of Florida Privacy or Acceptable Use policies

 Information System: An individual or collection of computing and networking equipment and software used to perform a discrete business function.
 Examples include the eLearning System, ISIS, the EPIC electronic medical records system, a lab system and associated PC or the set of desktop computers used to perform general duties in a department.

 Mobile Computing Devices: Small devices intended primarily for the access to or processing of data, which can be easily carried by a single person and provide persistent storage.
 New products with these characteristics appear frequently.
 Current examples include, but are not limited to, the following types of products:

 - Laptop, notebook, netbook and similar portable personal computers

 - Smartphones and PDAs (Android, Blackberry, iPhone, and others)

-- A unit of IT professionals within the University of Florida that provides technical deployment and support activities for a sub-set of University of Florida users.
+University of Florida IT Support Team: Any member of the University of Florida Constituency that provides information technology support activities for a sub-set of University of Florida users.